UMNFuN/FUNGuild/README.md

      * Open a terminal to run the script via command line (e.g., /Applications/Utilities/ and click on 'Terminal' for mac OR for Windows use Start or Start Menu and search for 'command' or 'cmd' and then click on the 'Command Prompt' icon).
 Be sure to follow any conventions (e.g., directory path formatting) that are relevant to your particular operating system.

      * Next, cd (change directory in the command line) into folder (directory) where you saved your .py file containing the Guilds script (mac note - you can drag the desired folder from the finder into the terminal to get the directory path rather than having to type it).
-For example, type something like '~ username$ cd /Users/username/Documents/python_scripts' into the mac Terminal.
+For example, type something like ```~ username$ cd /Users/username/Documents/python_scripts``` into the mac Terminal.

      * Determine the path to your properly formatted (see above) OTU table (e.g., /Users/username/Documents/project/otu_table_example.txt)

      * Make sure that your computer is connected to the Internet, as the script will need to access the online database of taxonomic key words.

      * Make a Python call on the script (remember you should have already used the change directory command to cd into the folder that contains the script) giving the proper OTU table path (the -otu argument), desired taxonomic database (the -db argument; either ‘fungi’ or ‘nematode’; the default ‘fungi’ will be used if you don’t signify the -db argument), and desired output (add the argument -m to also output an OTU table with just the OTUs for which functional assignments could be made and/or -u to output a table with only OTUs that could not be assigned; a table that includes both the assigned and unassigned OTUs is the default output).
-For example on a mac, you would type something like this 'python Guilds_v1.0.py -otu /Users/username/Documents/project/otu_table_example.txt -db fungi -m -u' into the terminal.
+For example on a mac, you would type something like this ```python Guilds_v1.0.py -otu /Users/username/Documents/project/otu_table_example.txt -db fungi -m -u``` into the terminal.

      * Hit the enter/return key on your computer, and allow a few seconds for the script to do its magic!